jruels/docker-fun/labs/07-compose/07_orchestration_compose_lab1.md

 10. Make any changes to the post on this page and click Update when finished.

-11. Navigate to http://<IP>:80 in another web browser tab.
+11. Navigate to {% raw %} `http://<MASTER_IP>` {% endraw %} in another web browser tab.
 The page that loads should be the WordPress blog with the updated post.

 12. Now, find the ID of the WordPress application container and make a note of it.
 Stop and remove the container.
 Confirm that the WordPress site is no longer available.